PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

 # MAVROS *Offboard* control example (Python)

-This tutorial shows the basics of *OFFBOARD* control with MAVROS Python, using an Iris quadcopter simulated in Gazebo/SITL.
+This tutorial shows the basics of *OFFBOARD* control with MAVROS Python, using an Iris quadcopter simulated in [Gazebo Classic](../sim_gazebo_classic/README.md).
 It provides step-by-step instructions demonstrating how to start developing programs to control a vehicle and running the code in simulation.

 At the end of the tutorial, you should see the same behaviour as in the video below, i.e. a slow takeoff to an altitude of 2 meters.